Bonnie Wright: Activism

 Wright is also an ambassador for Lumos, a children's organization founded by Rowling in 2005.
 In 2016, Wright and fellow ambassador (and Harry Potter co-star) Evanna Lynch travelled to Haiti to learn about the 30,000 children living in orphanages, meeting with children who had been rescued from unstable conditions and reunited with their families.
 Wright has spoken extensively about Lumos's charity work, stating that she had "heard so much about the work that Lumos was doing [..] but this experience highlighted how incredibly important Lumos' work is in Haiti."
 In 2021, Wright, along with other Harry Potter co-stars Evanna Lynch, Mark Williams, and Devon Murray, attended the 2021 Stuttgart Comic Con, where they did meet-and-greets with fans.

 In May 2021, during the 2021 Israel–Palestine crisis, Wright expressed support for Palestine by sharing a graphic, which stated, "What is happening in Palestine is not complicated; it’s settler colonialism and ethnic cleansing.”

 In April 2022, Wright published a book, Go Gently: Actionable Steps to Nurture Yourself and the Planet.

-In October 2023, Wright signed the Artists4Ceasefire open letter calling for ceasefire during the Israeli military response to the Hamas attack on Israel.
+In October 2023, Wright signed the Artists4Ceasefire open letter calling for a permanent ceasefire and delivery of aid during the Gaza war.